Guide to Weight Loss Surgery in Mexico

 Cost of Weight Loss Surgery in Mexico

 It’s no secret that weight loss surgery is much cheaper in Mexico than in the United States.
-Tijuana, Mexico, offers the most affordable prices for the best care and surgery outcome.
+Tijuana, Mexico, offers the most affordable prices for the best care and surgery outcomes.
 Lower cost, however, doesn’t mean you are receiving less care.
 The cost is lower because of lower administrative and labor costs from a lower cost of living.
 Also, malpractice costs and insurance are lower in other countries.
-Thirdly, the cost of maintaining facilities overseas is less, driving the overall cost of bariatric surgery down too.
+Thirdly, the cost of maintaining facilities overseas is lower, driving the overall cost of bariatric surgery down, too.

 Generally, the cost of weight loss surgery in Mexico includes pre-operative tests such as an EKG, chest x-ray, doctor evaluation, anesthesiologist evaluation, CBC, urine test, travel costs, nutritionist fees, use of a telephone to the United States, hospital fees, surgeon fees, anesthesiologist fees, pain medicine, and other prescription drugs, post-operative costs and any post-operative tests.
 Some things that may not be included in the overall cost include any costs associated with complications, food for the guest, airfare, and hotel costs before and after the surgery and hospital stay.